Sep 25, 2024

 The second step is also a basic and it is all about execution.

-The topic doesn't matter if you can’t deliver on essentials like video packaging (intro hook, title, thumbnail) and production quality.
-This must be in place, otherwise, you can't tell if your topic is your problem or whether it's linked to these processes.
+This must be in place, otherwise, you can't tell if your topic is your problem or whether it's linked to your execution of things.
 That's why you need to solve these issues first.
-Always attempt to identify your weakest link (bottleneck), the most important area you need to improve upon in your production line.

 If you struggle to identify your bottlenecks, get non-biased feedback from other YouTubers.
 This is especially useful if they have more experience than yourself.
 The more people you ask, the larger the data sample, and the higher the quality of the feedback (crowd wisdom).
 Advise can be dangerous, so make sure it all makes sense!
 In some cases, it makes more sense to listen to one's intuition.